qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 |moderate| |FA| Creating the dynamic map canvas
 -------------------------------------------------------------------------------

-* Load the vector layer regions.shp into the map canvas and adapt its properties to suit your own convenience.
+* Load the ESRI Shapefile format dataset :file:`regions.shp` into the map canvas and adapt its properties to suit your own convenience.
 * After everything is rendered and symbolized to your liking, click the |newLayout| :sup:`New Print Layout` icon in the toolbar or